WordsOut poems by Godfrey Rust | collection Occasional pieces for friends | home

 to be Athan or Amund or Topher.

-Now that boorishness rules, and brashness is rife
+Now that boorishness rules, now brashness

 they’ve no place in tabloids’ crass tricks.

-Were they lost in some crash in the software of life
+Were they lost in some crash in the software

 which the Helpdesk was helpless to fix*?

-Was today’s breakneck pace, where you must be first in,
+Was today's breakneck pace, where you must be

 something they’re bred just too slow for?

-Still they stand in the hall, too polite to burst in
+Still they stand in the hall, too polite to burst in,

 Athan and Amund and Topher.